openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 ### Parameter 5: End Point 1

 Unsolicited report
-0 - Unsolicited report disabled

-1 - Unsolicited report enabled
+<p&gt0 - Unsolicited report disabled</p&gt <p&gt1 - Unsolicited report enabled</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```1```.